vmware-archive/cascade/README.md

 (Coming soon.)

 #### Cascade emits strange warnings whenever I declare a module.
 Module declarations are typechecked in their own scope, separate from the rest of the program.
 While this allows Cascade to catch many errors at declaration-time, there are some properties of Verilog programs which can only be verified at instantiation-time.
 If Cascade emits a warning, it is generally because it cannot statically prove that the module you just declared will instantiate correctly in every possible program context.
-When ```Foo``` is instantiated, Cascade can verify that there is a variable named ```p``` which is reachable from the scope in which ```f``` appears.
-No further warnings or errors are necessary.

 #### Why does cascade warn that ```x``` is undeclared when I declare ```Foo```, but not when I instantiate it (Part 1)?
 ```verilog